zcebeci/lmmebook/README.md

 # lmmebook
-Genetic Paramters and Genomic Prediction
+Estimation of Genetic Parameters and Genomic Prediction for Genomic Selection